AliiMustafa/holbertonschool-simple_shell/README.md

 ## License

-T

-his project is licensed under the Holberton School.
+This project is licensed under the Holberton School.

 ## Authors